Imago

 At the moment, there’s been no official announcement regarding a replacement.
 During Super Bowl week, Moulton and Morrison filled in, handling the coverage in Miller’s absence.
 There’s no confirmation either way, but logically, both names sit near the top of any short list if the network chooses to keep it internal.
 For now, though, that remains speculation.

-It’s also worth noting that this isn’t the first abrupt change at the network.
 Before Miller’s departure, Charlie Weis exited in July 2024 after seven years co-hosting alongside Bob Papa.
 Weis later said management treated him “poorly,” claiming he was told to “pack his bags” before being offered only part-time work.
 In his case, he suggested the move was driven more by budget decisions than performance.

 Whether that context connects to Miller’s situation is unclear.
 Unlike Weis, there has been no public explanation and no hint about what led to Miller’s departure.
 That silence keeps the situation open-ended.
-But with another sudden exit now official, attention turns to how SiriusXM navigates the transition and who ultimately becomes the next steady voice alongside Movin’ the Chains.
+But with another sudden exit now official, attention turns to how SiriusXM navigates the transition and who ultimately becomes the next steady voice in Movin’ the Chains.